Canberra Plumbing & Gas Fitting

 Every plumber working in the ACT must hold a valid plumbing licence issued by Access Canberra.
 This is not optional.
 It is a legal requirement under the Construction Occupations (Licensing) Act 2004.
 You can verify a plumber's licence by searching their name or licence number on the Access Canberra website.

-A licensed plumber has completed a four-year apprenticeship, passed trade exams, and met ongoing competency requirements.
-This means they have the training and knowledge to do the work safely and to the Australian Plumbing Code standards.
-An unlicensed operator may be cheaper, but if something goes wrong, your home insurance may not cover the damage, and you could be left paying for the repair out of your own pocket.
+A licensed plumber has done a four-year apprenticeship, passed trade exams and kept up with competency requirements.
+That is what sits behind the work being done safely and to Australian Plumbing Code standards.
+An unlicensed operator may quote you less.
+If something goes wrong afterwards, your home insurance may not cover the damage, and the repair comes out of your own pocket.

 When a plumber gives you a quote, their licence number should be on it.
 If it is not, ask for it.
 If they hesitate or cannot provide one, move on.